-Rachel D’Amico Mark is a relatively new soul in the world of fine art, and stop-motion and live action puppet animation.
+Rachel D’Amico Mark is a seasoned professional in the world stop-motion and live action puppet animation.
 An East coast native, who will do anything and everything to make her friends laugh.
 Rachel is down to earth as often as possible; and similarly drama free.
 With a combination of sunny imagination and creative know-how.

 In her former incarnation, Rachel graduated from Northeastern University, in Boston, with a BS in Computer Science in 2003.
 Through hard work and effort, she had a very successful, 7+ year career as a software developer in the entertainment industry; with credits on six AAA video-game titles; and has worked for several notable companies, such as: Turbine, Inc. (now Warner Brothers HEG); Insomniac Games Inc.; and Dreamworks Animation SKG.